EpocSquadron/coreos-devenv/Readme.md

 - Then learn how to write or modify recipes
 - Then iterate with vagrant up and destroy over and over again

+This old way of doing things has proven to be a huge barrier to adoption as well as introducing enough moving parts to make things break fairly often.
+So I went searching for a replacement technology.
+Then came Docker and CoreOS.

 ### The new way

-To fix the maintainance issues I settled on CoreOS, which:
+CoreOS is essentially a barebones linux with the following properties:

-- Updates itself automatically
+- It updates itself automatically
 - Does not use virtualbox guest additions (and so doesn't need to update it)
 - Cannot be modified by the user (doesn't have a package manager of it's own to modify the system, and has read-only system files)
 - Has Docker already completely set up and ready to use

 Thanks to the above, I no longer need to maintain a working development environment once it has been set up.
 Now only the server stack itself receives updates.
 That server stack is introduced via Docker images.
 Docker images have the following advantages:

-- They are LXC containers, which are like a chroot on steroids, or a really lightweight virtual machine
+- They are [LXC containers](http://linuxcontainers.org/), which are like a chroot on steroids, or a really lightweight virtual machine
-- Files that are the same accross containers don't get replicated for each container
+- Files that are the same accross containers don't get replicated for each container, but rather reused, saving disk space
 - Each container shares the host's kernel and so need not initialize it's own and hog additional memory for it
-- They are secure in that they are separated at the process level from eachother, and can only expose certain ports to the world (no need for a firewall on each container)
 - They are easily published and updated with `docker push` and `docker pull`

 So with containers I can simply attach a shell, install and modify what I need, then commit and push the changes up to the Docker repository.
 Later other developers can simply pull the changes down inside their vm (or destroy and up), instead of modifying their vagrantfiles to pull a new tar of cookbooks.